pasqualegravante/rle/README.md

 - 4 bytes: the original file byte-size as a `uint32_t`

 This design ensures cross-platform compatibility because:
-- "RLE1" is written in raw ASCII bytes, consistent across major most of OS
+- "RLE1" is written in raw ASCII bytes, consistent across most of OS
 - `uint32_t` forces the file size to be stored as a 4-byte unsigned integer, no matter the architecture

 *Note: the file size is at maximum (2^32-1)/2^30\~2^2\~4GB*

-However the only issue that persists is endianness, in order to achieve a full platform independence, a conversion must be made when reading/writing the file.
+However the only issue that persists is endianness, in order to achieve a full platform independence a conversion between different endianness must be made when reading/writing the file.

 rle.h
 ```C